-You will be provided with an agenda for Practicum Seminar at the beginning of the semester.
-Practicum Seminar includes a combination of orientation to CCS, didactic trainings, and case presentations.
-Topic of didactic trainings will be coordinated to support your transition to CCS and readiness to begin seeing clients.
+You will be provided with an agenda for the Practicum Seminar at the beginning of the semester.
+Practicum Seminar includes a combination of orientation to CCS, didactic training, and case presentations.
+The focus of didactic training will be coordinated to support your transition to CCS and readiness to begin seeing clients.
 During group supervision, you can expect that time will also be devoted to your questions, comments, and concerns in reference to your involvement at CCS.
-In the later weeks of Practicum Seminar, each practicum student will give a case presentation, including a write-up and video clip of a portion of a therapy session.
-The goal of Practicum Seminar is to provide a safe and supportive atmosphere to engage in curiosity, collaborative discussion, exploration of clinical experiences, skill building, and development of professional growth.
+In the later weeks of the Practicum Seminar, each practicum student will give a case presentation, including a write-up and video clip of a portion of a therapy session.
+The goal of the Practicum Seminar is to provide a safe and supportive atmosphere to engage in curiosity, collaborative discussion, exploration of clinical experiences, skill building, and development of professional growth.